ConstrainedSampler/PolytopeSamplerMatlab/README.md

+Quick readme:

-Quick readme: start with demo_template.m, and modify the problem to the one you want to sample; demo_template has a few examples.
+Start with demo_template.m, and modify the problem to the one you want to sample; demo_template has a few examples.

+In more detail:

 The main component of this package is the function sample in sample.m